viniciussoaresti/whativelearned/architecture/privacyAndSecurityByDesign.md

 "Free, informed and unambiguous statement by which the holder agrees with the processing of their personal data for a certain purpose".

 Can be given by written manifestation or other ways that prove the users want to consent.
 Can be revoked or excluded anytime.

+### Punishment:

+There are many punishments when breaking this law, such as a 2% penalty on all the company's revenue.

+### Developing an app:

+So, to develop an app, abiding to the LGPD, there should:

+- Exist an analysis of the privacy impact (data inventory, data flowchart, risks);
+- Be kept in mind the Privacy and Security by Design concepts and principles;
+- Be defined an secure development cycle (security tests, DevSecOps, best practices);
+- Exist an Privacy Policy that the users are informed about;
+- Be consent, given by the user, to data and cookie collection.